ryandotsmith/32k.io/r/docs/index.md

 <h1>Ryan R. Smith</h1>

-Waddup 🤙 I live in Frisco, I love Jesus, I ride bikes, I derp computers, among other things...
+Waddup 🤙 Im a son of God, I want to be like Jesus, I am a lovesick worshiper, I live in Frisco, I ride bikes, I derp computers, and other things that are not listed on this webpage...

 In 2013 I co-founded [Chain](https://chain.com) and serve as CTO.
 In 2010 I joined the Heroku engineering team to help build the world's greatest PAAS.
 Before joining Heroku I earned a B.S. in Mathematics from the University of Missouri Kansas City.